Intrauterine growth restriction (IUGR) refers to the poor growth of a baby while in the mother's womb during pregnancy.

 Many different things can lead to intrauterine growth restriction (IUGR).
 An unborn baby may not get enough oxygen and nutrition from the placenta during pregnancy because of:

-Congenital or chromosomal abnormalities are often associated with below-normal weight.
-Infections during pregnancy that affect the developing baby, such as rubella, cytomegalovirus, toxoplasmosis, and syphilis can also affect the weight of the developing baby.
+Problems at birth (congenital abnormalities) or chromosome problems are often associated with below-normal weight.
+Infections during pregnancy can also affect the weight of the developing baby.
+These include:

 Risk factors in the mother that may contribute to IUGR include: